techidaily/site-tiktok-clips/source/_posts/new-crafting-a-tiktok-twosome-film.md

 * Never forget to share your videos on Instagram to enjoy more popularity.
 * Prefer to comment and like other videos; it will help you develop healthy relations online, and they will pay for promotions in the long run.

-## FAQs about Making Duet on TikTok

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/oB9V7rZzotw?si=d4xrCbq1jKHXGAWN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/K4lRBnNnd9k?si=5e0MbdOz-fF6Ry_k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## FAQs about Making Duet on TikTok

 ### Quick Fix: Why can’t I make a duet video or how to prevent people from creating duet videos with me?

 There are chances that you will not be able to create duet videos with some people.
 It happens just because those people have prevented others from creating duet videos with them.
 Although there is no method to delete the duet videos that others have created with you, yes, you can prevent it in the future by using app settings.
 By doing this, you are keeping your profile publicly visible, but you are not allowing other people to create a duet with you.
 If you want to do such settings; go through the steps below.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/3koT_-kvbks?si=sQV7FzPiz6GYITrE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-yZKNLxj3po?si=-RbF6nCJEVlHWP-M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### How to prevent people from creating duet videos with you?